vppelli/OnlineTemplate/README.md

 - A C++ Character Actor with Gameplay Ability System.
 - A Master UI Widget Blueprint that handles controller and keyboard navigation.
 (Setup details #How-to-use-template )
 + Child Button BP
-- A Base Folder Structure, with one of each example's nameing convention.
+- A Base Folder Structure, with one of each example's naming convention.

 ## Plugins
 - Gameplay Ability System
 - Gameplay Tags

-# How to use template
+# How to use the template
-Follow my setup and Project overview video to understand everything for this blueprint.
+You can follow my setup and project overview video to understand everything for this blueprint.

 # Important
 Download "VS 2022" Visual Studio 2022 Community, or VS Code.